 Delhi Technological University was upgraded from Delhi College of Engineering by the Government of NCT of Delhi in 2009.
-The University has an illustrious history spanning over 77 years.
+The University has an illustrious history spanning over 78 years.
 This university was initially established with the name of Delhi Polytechnic in the year 1941 to cater to the needs of Indian industries for trained technical manpower with practical experience and sound theoretical knowledge.
+From academic year 2017-18 the East campus of DTU is also functional which offers courses like Bachelor of Business Administration (BBA), Bachelor of Arts, (Honours) in Economics, and Master of Business Administration (MBA).

 This premier institution is globally well-known for its outstanding education, research, and innovations.
-The University currently offers various inter-disciplinary and industry relevant-programmes in science, technology, management, and allied areas at both the undergraduate and postgraduate level.
+The University currently offers various inter-disciplinary and industry relevant-programs in science, technology, management, and allied areas at both the undergraduate and postgraduate level.
 The University has established a strong academia-industry interface and has collaborations with reputed research organizations, industries, and premier institutions.